Christopher Vokes

-Major General Christopher Vokes CB, CBE, DSO, CD (13 April 1904 – 27 March 1985) was a senior Canadian Army officer who fought in World War II.
-He commanded the 2nd Canadian Infantry Brigade during the Allied invasion of Sicily.
-Promoted to major-general, he led the 1st Canadian Infantry Division through several battles in the Italian campaign.
-This included fierce house-to-house fighting in the Battle of Ortona and the advance north to the Hitler Line.
-In 1944, he took over command of the 4th Canadian Armoured Division and fought in the Battle of the Hochwald.
-During the latter stages of this battle he ordered his division to raze the German town of Friesoythe.
+Major-General Christopher Vokes CB, CBE, DSO, CD (13 April 1904 – 27 March 1985) was a Canadian Army officer who fought in World War II.
+Born in Armagh, Ireland, he commanded the 2nd Canadian Infantry Brigade during the Allied invasion of Sicily.
+Promoted to major-general, Vokes led the 1st Canadian Infantry Division through several battles of the Italian campaign, which included fierce house-to-house fighting in the Battle of Ortona and the advance north to the Hitler Line.

+In 1944, he took over command of the 4th Canadian Armoured Division and fought in Operation Blockbuster.
+During the latter stages of this battle, Vokes ordered his division to raze the German town of Friesoythe.
 The division subsequently destroyed around 85–90% of the town and used the rubble to make good the cratered local roads.

-After the war, Vokes commanded the Canadian Army Occupation Force in Europe, before returning to Canada to undertake further command assignments.
-He retired in 1959 and died in 1985 at the age of 80.
+After the war, he commanded the Canadian Army Occupation Force in Europe, before returning to Canada to undertake further command assignments.
+Vokes retired in 1959 and died in 1985 at the age of 80.